ddemile/terraria-server/readme.md

 ## Installation
 Please make sure you have [Python](https://www.python.org) and [Visual Studio](https://visualstudio.microsoft.com/) with C++ development

-Install a Terraria server :
+If you want to use a custom server :
 1. Download a Terraria server ([Server for Terraria](https://terraria.fandom.com/wiki/Server#Downloads))
 2. Extract the zip
 3. Go to the only folder